SujalChoudhari/Neptune.js/static/tutorials/02-Step by step.md

 let myEntity = new npt.Entity();

-// Add Components to the Entity myEntity.addComponent(new npt.Transform(new npt.Vector2(1, 1), 0, new npt.Vector2(1, 1)));
+// Add Components to the Entity myEntity.AddComponent(new npt.Transform(new npt.Vector2(1, 1), 0, new npt.Vector2(1, 1)));
-myEntity.addComponent(new npt.Sprite("https://example.com/my-image.png", 1, 1));
+myEntity.AddComponent(new npt.Sprite("https://example.com/my-image.png", 1, 1));
-myEntity.addComponent(new npt.Shape(npt.Shape.CIRCLE, npt.Color.wheat, true, { radius: 10, thickness: 4 }));
+myEntity.AddComponent(new npt.Shape(npt.Shape.CIRCLE, npt.Color.wheat, true, { radius: 10, thickness: 4 }));

-// Add the Entity to the Scene myScene.addChild(myEntity);
+// Add the Entity to the Scene myScene.AddChild(myEntity);
 ```

 With these simple steps, you have created an Entity, added Components to it, and placed it in a Scene.
 Now you can expand your game by adding more Entities, Components, and Scenes to create a fully functional and interactive game!